22 Things to Do in Yangshuo

 Once you get off, the rafting company should have a shuttle ready for you to take you back up the river where you boarded your raft.

 3. Li River Cruise

 Board a yacht and take it down the Li River from Guilin to Yangshuo.
 This is one of the most popular ways to arrive in Yangshuo (although the most expensive).
-The stretch of river between Guilin and Yangshuo is almost completely sheltered in by mountains on both sides.
+The stretch of the river between Guilin and Yangshuo is almost completely sheltered by mountains on both sides.